-Our National Office comprises technical accounting, auditing, and financial reporting groups as well as risk and quality.
-These specialists play a vital role in keeping our policies and guidance in these areas current by tracking new developments in accounting and auditing and providing those updates to professional staff.
+CRS and Quality Team Our CRS and Quality Teams comprise of technical accounting, auditing and financial reporting specialists as well as audit quality and methodology specialists.
+These specialists play a vital role in keeping our policies and guidance in these areas current by tracking new developments in accounting and auditing and providing updates and training to our staff.

-Quality Review Partners (QRP)

-Specific audit engagements are assigned a QRP as part of the member firm's system of quality management as required by professional standards.
-These partners, who have the necessary experience and technical knowledge, are involved in the most critical aspects of the audit.
-For example, they may advise on matters of firm independence, significant risks and a team's responses to those risks, and specific accounting, auditing, and financial reporting and disclosure issues.
+Quality Review Partners (QRP) As part of the firm's SoQM and as required by professional standards, a QRP is assigned to higher risk engagements, such as engagements with listed entities, high-profile clients and clients preparing for an initial public offering.
+QRPs are partners who have experience, industry expertise and technical knowledge related to their assigned engagements.
+The QRP is involved in key aspects of an audit to make an objective evaluation of the engagement team's significant judgements and conclusions reached.
+They may advise on matters of firm independence, the risks of material misstatements of the financial statements and the engagement team's responses to those risks, and any specific accounting, auditing, financial reporting and disclosure issues.
+QRPs are required to complete mandatory training before undertaking the role.

-Differences of opinion

-Protocols exist to resolve the situations where a difference of opinion arises between the engagement leader and either the QRP, another Assurance partner or central functions such as the National Technical function.
+Differences of opinion Protocols exist to resolve the situations where a difference of opinion arises between the engagement partner and either the QRP, another Assurance partner or central functions such as the R&Q function.
 These include the use of technical panels consisting of partners independent of the engagement.